BatzJunior/testrepo/_pages/022-configuration.md

 ## {{ page.sections['delete'] }}

-As mentioned in the [upper section]({{page.sections['endpoint]}})there are three different options of deleting attributes: deleting all attributes at once, deleting all attributes or deleting certain attributes of a certain entity.
+There are three different options of deleting attributes:

+* deleting all attributes of the configuration,
+* deleting all attributes of a certain entity or
+* deleting certain attributes of a certain entity

 The following examples illustrate these options.

 ### {{site.images['example']}} Delete all attributes of the current configuration